Watch our video on how to buy call options.

 Make sure you know how to close out your position on your trade.
 Many times, right clicking brings up the option to close.
 As a result, you're able to get out of the trade.

 Remember that risk management is key.
-When buying call options, you don't want to get too greedy.
+When buying calls, you don't want to get too greedy.
 You never go broke taking your profits.

 We've all been in that place where we have a profit and want to hold to get more money.
 Make sure you know where support and resistance are at.
 What are the candlesticks and patterns telling you?